hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa_batch/introduction.md

 1. Moves all `POLL_WAITING` work chunks to `READY` if their `nextPollTime` has expired.
 1. Calculates job progress (% of work chunks in `COMPLETE` status).
 If the job is finished, purges any leftover work chunks still in the database.
 1. Cleans up any complete, failed, or cancelled jobs that need to be removed.
 1. When the current step is complete, moves any gated jobs onto their next step and updates all chunks in `GATE_WAITING` to `READY`.
+If the the job is being moved to its final reduction step, chunks are moved from `GATE_WAITING` to `REDUCTION_READY`.
 1. If the final step of a gated job is a reduction step, a reduction step execution will be triggered.
+All workchunks for the job in `REDUCTION_READY` will be consumed at this point.
 1. Moves all `READY` work chunks into the `QUEUED` state and publishes a message to the Batch Notification Message Channel to inform worker threads that a work chunk is now ready for processing. \*

 \* An exception is for the final reduction step, where work chunks are not published to the Batch Notification Message Channel,